Which of the following statements about the fundamental accountin... | Study Prep in Pearson+

 1

-Understand the fundamental accounting equation: Assets = Liabilities + Owner's Equity.
-This equation represents the relationship between a company's resources (assets) and the claims against those resources (liabilities and owner's equity).
+Understand the fundamental accounting equation: Assets = Liabilities + Equity.
+This equation represents the relationship between a company's resources (assets), obligations (liabilities), and ownership interest (equity).

-Clarify the concept of liabilities: Liabilities are obligations or debts owed by the company to external parties, such as creditors.
-These are claims against the company's assets by external entities.
+Analyze the statement 'If liabilities increase and assets remain unchanged, equity must decrease.'
+Using the equation, if assets remain constant and liabilities increase, equity must decrease to maintain balance.
+This statement is true.

-Clarify the concept of owner's equity: Owner's equity represents the residual interest in the assets of the company after deducting liabilities.
-It is the claim of the owners on the company's assets.
+Review the statement 'The equation forms the basis for double-entry bookkeeping.'
+Double-entry bookkeeping ensures that every transaction affects at least two accounts, maintaining the balance of the fundamental accounting equation.
+This statement is true.

 Watch next